networkx/nx-guides/content/algorithms/lca/LCA.md

 +++ {"id": "8C-SlZeR7ovl"}

 We can see the result of our algorithm for a simple directed acyclic graph.
 Assume that our graph G is as follows and we wish to find lowest common ancestors for all pairs.
-For this, we need to call `naive_all_pairs_lowest_common_ancestor` method.
+For this, we need to call `all_pairs_lowest_common_ancestor` method.

 ```{code-cell}